note35/sinon/docs/Mocks.rst

 **expectation.verify()**

-Verifies the expectation and throws an exception if it’s not met.
+Verifies the expectation and returns false if it’s not met.

 .. code-block:: python